 One of the most popular hiking trails is the Seven Bay Trail that links the town of Budva with the Sveti Stefan luxury resort hotel.
 This 7-kilometer (4.3-mile) trail features several spectacular Budva Riviera beaches and great views of the sea.
 Since these beaches all have their own beach bars, hikers will find plenty of refreshment opportunities along the way.
 The Seven Bay Trail takes about two hours to complete (unless you linger in the beach bars).

-A fairly easy 7.2-km (4.5-mile) trail with not much total change in elevation links the village of Brajici (about 2500 feet above Budva) with Viskovici and the Monastery of Stanjevici (elevation about 2700 feet)....
+A fairly easy 7.2-km (4.5-mile) trail without much total change in elevation links the village of Brajici (about 2500 feet above Budva) with Viskovici and the Monastery of Stanjevici (elevation about 2700 feet).
 Brajici features the Kosmac fortress built in the 19th century, and the village has several restaurants with good local cuisine.
 The hike passes across the sides of Mount Lovcen and the Siroka strana cliff and provides magnificent views of the sea and the coastal villages.